Sharang-747/CI-CD-Jenkins-Maven-Pipeline/STEPS.md

 # **CI/CD Pipeline using Jenkins & Maven**

-In this project, you'll learn how to ssh into EC2 Amazon Linux instance how to install Jenkins & Maven and how to create job to create a CI/CD pipeline.
+In this project, you'll learn how to ssh into EC2 Amazon Linux instance how to install Jenkins & Maven and how to create a job to make a CI/CD pipeline.

 ### **Step #1: To Create an EC2 Instance**
 - To create an instance first navigate using aws management console and click on EC2 service.